gustavodinniz/drivenation-motors/README.md

 # DriveNation Motors - Car Dealership Management System

 The DriveNation Motors project is a management system for a fictional car dealership.
-It consists of four microservices: Vehicle Management, Customer Management, Deal Management.
+It consists of three microservices: Vehicle Management, Customer Management, Deal Management.

 ## Microservices